 best time to visit Lakshadweep is from December to May when it is relatively

 cooler and drier.

-There are few passenger ships that occasionally cruises from Mumbai, Cochin,
+There are few passenger ships that occasionally cruise from Mumbai, Cochin,

 Chennai and Vishakhapatnam.
 From Kochi to Lakshadweep it takes around 14-18hrs

 Lakshadweep is an archipelago which consists of serene, beautiful islands.
 It consists of 12 atolls (ring shaped coral reefs), three reefs ( is a bar of rock, sand, coral or similar material lying underneath the surface of water) and five submerged banks ( part of sea bed which is shallow compared to its surrounding area).

 submerged banks are usually sunken atolls and all the atoll have a northeast

 southwest orientation with the islands lying on to the eastern rim.
 Lakshadweep

 has ten inhabited islands, 17 uninhabited islands, four newly formed islets and